all

 The Girl’s Day is a special event in Germany aimed at encouraging more young women to pursue careers in STEM (science, technology, engineering, mathematics) - known as MINT (Mathematik, Informatik, Naturwissenschaft, Technik) in German.
 The initiative is supported by the German government, but its success relies on companies opening their doors to girls aged 12 to 18, providing them with insights into technical professions.

 Over the past eight years, I have been actively involved as a mentor during Girl’s Day and have also served as an organizer for many years.
-Now, I’d like to share some of my experiences and highlight some of the most exciting projects I have been responsible for.
+This year is the first one I dropped out from serving as an organizer and mentor, so I think it is time to recap and share my experiences and highlight out of most exciting projects we did in my active time.

 About organizing the day, the tasks and the vision behind